Skip to main content

 3. Enable "iCloud Private Relay" if subscribed to iCloud+

-4. Turn off "Share iPhone Analytics"
+4. Turn off "Share iPhone Analytics."

 Android users should audit: